 James Matthew Wilson

 James Matthew Wilson teaches in the Department of Humanities and Augustinian Traditions at Villanova University.
 He has authored many essays on philosophical-theology and literature, and the monograph Timothy Steele: A Critical Introduction (Story Line Press, 2012).
-A poet, and critic of contemporary poetry, his work has appeared in such magazines as The Dark Horse, Modern Age, Lucid Rhythms, First Things, and Measure; his first chapbook of poems, Four Verse Letters (Franciscan University at Steubenville Press) was published in 2010, and a new chapbook, The Violent and the Fallen can be ordered here.
+A poet, and critic of contemporary poetry, his work has appeared in such magazines as The Dark Horse, Modern Age, Lucid Rhythms, First Things, and Measure; his first chapbook of poems, Four Verse Letters (Franciscan University at Steubenville Press) was published in 2010, and a new chapbook, The Violent and the Fallen (available here), in 2013.
+In 2014, Wiseblood Books will release, Some Permanent Things, and The Catholic Imagination in Modern American Poetry.
 For several years, he penned a regular column, The Treasonous Clerk, which was published, first, in the University of Notre Dame’s campus paper, and, subsequently, in ISI’s First Principles.

 For information on Wilson’s scholarship and a selection of his published work, click here.